Instant Pot Zuppa Toscana

 Allow the Instant Pot Tuscan soup to cool down to room temperature, then transfer it to the fridge in an airtight container.
 This will last you up to three days.

 You can reheat it on the stove over low heat, stirring occasionally.
 Or, you can microwave a bowl in 30 second increments, stirring once or twice.

 Instant Pot Zuppa Toscana does not freeze well.
 Dairy tends to separate, and the potatoes will become mushy and grainy.

 Zuppa Toscana Instant Pot FAQ

 Yes, you can!
-You can use traditional lacinato kale or spinach for this zuppa toscana recipe.
+You can use traditional lacinato kale or spinach when making Zuppa Toscana soup in the Instant Pot.
 I personally love the tenderness of baby kale, so it’s my go-to.